Jira vs Kanbanize vs Teamhood: How to Choose the Right Tool (2023)

 Next up, let’s review the project management features found in these 3 tools.
 This is especially important for those running larger projects or handling several teams at once.

 Jira will give you everything you would expect to be in a project management solution.
 From planning to portfolio management you will be able to track your projects easily.
-However, it is worth mentioning that because of so many features, the user interface can seem intimidating to first-time users.
+However, it is worth mentioning that because of so many features, the user interface can seem intimidating to first-time users and can be limiting just as the implementation of Kanban Jira offers.

 Kanbanize says it is a Kanban-first solution and it shows when we see the lack of more traditional project management features in this tool.
 You will find some of them like time tracking and custom reporting.
 However, there is no Gantt chart or budget tracking available.